zanminkian/git-validator/packages/git-hooks/README.md

 Now you can commit code to your project.
 Invalid code or commit messages will be automatically blocked.

+## How it Works

+Running `git-hooks install` writes `commit-msg` and `pre-commit` files to the `{PROJECT_ROOT}/.git/hooks` directory.

+- The `commit-msg` file lints your git commit message before the commit is made.
+- The `pre-commit` file lints your staged code before the commit is made.

 ## Advanced Usage

 ### Working with `husky`